HL7/fhir-saner/fsh/ig-data/input/pagecontent/situational_awareness_measures.md

   defines a measure that is aligned with the reporting required by the [Federal Emergency Management Agency (FEMA)](https://www.aha.org/advisory/2020-03-30-coronavirus-update-administration-requests-hospitals-report-daily-covid-19) for reporting COVID-19 test results from Hospital in-house laboratories.

-Additional reporting requirements have already been established by these Federal agencies.
+These measures are only provided as examples to illustrate measure development and reporting.
-This implementation guide will be updated as feasible to include measures for those reports as time allows.
+Official reporting requirements are established by HHS and other US Federal agencies and not by this guide.